tango-controls/rfc/8/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Tango Device Server specification

-Template is a ...
+ The specication of '''Device Server''' aims to define a standard Device representing a process of Device management.

 ### Goals

- aims to ...
+ A Device Server in a Tango Controls aims to control the process of communication and lifecycle of the Device.

 Additionally, it aims to:

-* Provide ...
+* Provide a blackbox that register the operation on a Device

-* Be usable as ...
+* Be usable as a Device

-* Be compatible ...

 ### Use Cases

 There are X main use cases for Device Server:

+* to manage several Device in the same process

-* To reduce the entry cost of RFC submission.
+* to share the same channel of communication

-* To make coherent the RFC
+* to serialise the operation per Device

-#### Device Initialization

-Device Initialisation phase is intended to prepare Device Object for Operation.

-Device Initialization SHOULD be divided into two subsequent steps:

-1) Object creation, when an object is created in a space of a Device Server process.
-After this phase Device object SHALL be accessible locally and via network.
-During this phase the same `user code` which is executed when the Device Init command is executed MAY be called.

-2) Device exporting, when Device is made visible within the Tango Controls system.
-It SHALL use a Database System ([RFC-6]()) to provide information on how other actors in the system can access its interface.
+## Specification
+The Device Server can manage the communication with one or several Device.
+Additionally it enforces the behaviour compatibility with the Tango Control System and offer different meta service.

+The Device Server SHALL follow these specification below in order to  control and monitor this communication:

-The Device Server MUST implement at least Object creation step.
+* The Device Server MUST be a Device it self.

+Additionally,
+* A Device Server MAY be call DServer or Admin Device but the term Device Server is RECOMMENDED

-#### Device Operation
+#### Device Server interface

 * Attribute read and write
 * Command Call
 * Device State handling

+#### The Device Export sequence

+The phase called Device Export is intended to prepare the Device for its operation and accessibility in the Tango Control System by the Device Server:

+* The Device Server MUST take in charge of the Device Export

+* The Device Export SHOULD bring the Device at the same State than after an Init Command.
+* The Device Export SHOULD execute the Device Registration of the Database([RFC-6]()), in order to be accessible locally and via network.

-#### Device Destruction
+#### The Device Unexport sequence

 ...